CiscoDevNet/ydk-gen/sdk/python/README.rst

 Documentation and Support
 --------------------------
-- Samples can be found under the ``core/samples`` directory
+- Samples can be found under the `samples directory <https://github.com/CiscoDevNet/ydk-py/tree/master/core/samples>`_
-- API documentation can be found at http://ydk.cisco.com/py/docs
+- Read the `API documentation <http://ydk.cisco.com/py/docs>`_ for details on how to use the API and specific models
-- Hundreds of samples can be found at https://github.com/CiscoDevNet/ydk-py-samples
+- Hundreds of additional samples can be found in the `YDK-PY samples repository <https://github.com/CiscoDevNet/ydk-py-samples>`_
-- For queries related to usage of the API, please join the YDK community at https://communities.cisco.com/community/developer/ydk
+- Join the `YDK community <https://communities.cisco.com/community/developer/ydk>`_ to connect with other users and with the makers of YDK

 Release Notes
 --------------